 Most of us feel good in nature.
 If you ask anyone to imagine a place where they feel happy and relaxed, many describe a warm, sandy beach or woodland walk.
-Some may speak of camping under the stars, picnicking by a river, pottering in the garden, feeling the sound of birds, or viewing a beautiful landscape.
+Some may speak of camping under the stars, picnicking by a river, pottering in the garden, enjoying the sound of birds, or viewing a beautiful landscape.
 Whatever the variation of the description, there's always nature involved.
-That's what biophilia means, literally, our innate love of nature.
+That's what biophilia means: our innate love of nature.
 Biophilia focuses on human’s attraction to nature and natural processes.
 It suggests that we all have a genetic connection to the natural world built up through hundreds of thousands of years of living in natural environments, and that it can help improve our mental and physical states.
 Keep reading to unveil what is biophilic design and why it's important in today's world.

 1. What is biophilic design?

 3. What are the benefits of biophilic design for each type of space?

 5. How can we implement biophilic design?

 1. What is Biophilic Design?

 Biophilic Design is a human centred approach aimed at improving our connection to nature and natural processes in the buildings that we live and work.
 This improved connection can benefit our wellbeing by reducing stress and improving recuperation – helping to cut costs and improve outcomes in the built environment.